BU-CLOUD-S20/A-Bare-Metal-Marketplace/README.md

 * Matching API- Connects to auction system to serve matches

 The microservice itself needs to be light to run as to not consume unnecessary resources.
+Algorithmic steps for auction engine:

+#import data
+1. Import bids from the database
+2. Import offers from the database

+ #select a bid to match
+3. Select the bid with lowest expiry time and match with bids that have similar physical machine requirements
+4. Eliminate the bids that do not have time overlap with the lowest expiry bid.
+The ones that do have a time clash are our clashing bids.
+5. These clashing bids are sent to the second price auction selector, where the highest bid with its actual price of the bid is set as high_price and (price of second highest bid+0.01) is set as second_price

+#select offer to match our selected bid
+6. Eliminate all offers more expensive than the high_price of our selected bid
+7. Select all offers whose offer time is part of the rental time of the selected bid.
+8. The most expensive offer from these offers is selected to be matched to our bid
+9. If the price of this offer is higher than the second_price, it is matched for bid price, if the price is less or equal to the second price, it is matched for the second price.

+ #contract creation and splicing of bids and offers
+10. Create a contract and if the entire bid time was not fulfilled by the selected offer, create another bid for the remaining time.
+Vice versa, if the offer time of the matched offer is not fulfilled by the bid it matched to, create another offer for the remaining time.

+Rinse and repeat till all bids or all offers have expired.

 ## 5. Acceptance criteria